sauciucrazvan/tracely/README.md

 Tracely is your ultimate management app with seamless cloud synchronization.
 Keep an organized track of all your projects, ideas, notes, goals, expenses, and everything else you can imagine – all in one place, across multiple devices. 📊🗂️

-> !!!
-Tracely is discontinued.
-There will be no other updates, but the website will keep running.
-Sorry for the inconvenience!
+> ⚠️ Tracely is going to shut down on the first of June 2024.
+It was discontinued for about 6 months, the website is accessible only for backups. -RS

 # Tracely on Web
 Access the web version by clicking [here](https://tracely.lol).
 The website is up 24/7, accessible from any device with an internet connection.